thanhanDemon2003/testNghich/README.md

 "- Added fake commit commit 1 of 2024-10-16 with count 3 with 3 commits"
 "- Added fake commit commit 2 of 2024-10-16 with count 3 with 3 commits"
 "- Added fake commit commit 3 of 2024-10-16 with count 3 with 3 commits"
+"- Added fake commit commit 0 of 2024-10-17 with count 2 with 2 commits"